-- 3. Place 9mm Luger cartridges into the standard capacity magazine from the top.
-(NOTE: Some states prohibit the use of magazines with a capacity greater than ten (10) rounds.) - 4.
-Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
+3. Place six (6) or fewer 380 Auto cartridges into the magazine from the top.

+- 4. Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
 Slamming the magazine into the frame forcibly is not necessary. - 5.
 Hold the pistol firmly in the shooting hand but do not touch the trigger.
 Keep the pistol pointed in a safe direction.
-With the other hand grasp the top of the slide and pull the slide to the rear as far as it will go (see Figure 2, below).
-Use care to not place any part of your hand in front of the muzzle or in close contact with the slide as it moves forward (see "Slide Retraction Warning," p.
+With the thumb and forefinger of the other hand grasp the top of the slide and pull the slide to the rear as far as it will go (see Figure 2, below).
+Use care to not place any part of your hand in front of the muzzle (see "Slide Retraction Warning," p.
 17).
 When released, the slide will fly forward to strip the top cartridge from the magazine and chamber it.
-The hammer is automatically cocked by the motion of the slide.
+The hammer automatically moves to the semi-cocked position as the slide moves forward.